 After 35 years, Professor Darrell Strobel retired as a full-time professor in 2019.
 He now holds Academy and Research Professor appointments in the Department of Earth and Planetary Sciences, jointly in the Department of Physics and Astronomy, and is on the principal professional staff of Hopkins Applied Physics Laboratory.
 Prof. Strobel is the author of more than 230 journal publications and 25 book chapters.

-Strobel’s educational background is in physics and he specializes in planetary atmospheres/astrophysics.
+Professor Darrell Strobel’s educational background is in physics and he specializes in planetary atmospheres and solar system astrophysics.
 He studies a broad range of fundamental problems in atmospheric chemistry, dynamics, and radiation pertinent to the atmospheres of the giant planets and their satellites with the goal to understand the global structure of composition, pressure, temperature, and winds.
-Of particular current interest are magnetospheric plasma interactions with the extended atmospheres of Titan, Triton, Pluto, and the Galilean satellites (Io, Europa, and Ganymede) and the mass loading rates of the parent planets' magnetospheres.
+Current interests are magnetospheric plasma interactions with the extended atmospheres of Titan, Triton, and the Galilean satellites (Io, Europa, and Ganymede) and the mass loading rates of the parent planets' magnetospheres.